aptos-labs/developer-docs/docs/concepts/base-gas.md

 ### Instruction gas

 As of the time of this writing, all instruction gas operations are multiplied by the `EXECUTION_GAS_MULTIPLIER` defined in [`gas_meter.rs`], which is set to 20.
-Hence the following representative operations assume gas costs as follows (divide internal gas by scaling factor, then multiply by minimum gas price):
+Hence, the following representative operations assume gas costs as follows (divide internal gas by scaling factor, then multiply by minimum gas price):

 | Operation                    | Minimum octas |
 |------------------------------|---------------|